Requirements and Application

 - Must have passed the Medical Physics Part 1 exam (both general and clinical).

 - Must have completed a CAMPEP-accredited residency by August 31 of the year in which the Part 2 exam is to be taken.

 - Candidates who completed a CAMPEP-accredited residency prior to the year in which they are applying for the Part 2 exam must also provide documentation of current employment as a medical physicist.

 ApplicationApplications for the Part 2 exam are accepted between December 1 and January 31.
 Please check back here on December 1, 2024, for the 2025 exam application.

 - After your application is received, the ABR office staff will review it to verify all needed information is complete.
 If anything is lacking, you will be contacted via email.

-- After the MPCEC has reviewed your file and returned it to the ABR office, you will be notified of your eligibility to take the exam.
-If you are declined for any reason, you will be sent a letter explaining the reason for the decline.
-You will be given 30 days from the date of the letter to file an appeal and submit supplemental documentation, should you choose to do so.
-If the ABR office does not receive an appeal within 30 days, your file will be placed on hold, and you will be required to wait until the following year to reapply.
+- If you are declined for any reason, you will be sent a letter explaining the reason for the decline.
+You will be given 30 days from the date of the letter to file an appeal and submit supplemental documentation.
+If the ABR office does not receive an appeal within 30 days, your application will be canceled, and you will be required to wait until the following year to reapply.

 - If your application is approved, you will be notified via email, including exam registration and exam fee information.